 ERD is the primary state asset that receives and tracks spill reports involving hazardous materials and oil.
-ERD provides 24-hour emergency response to spill incidents, technical support to other programs within the department, site safety and technical support to the Environmental Crimes Unit during criminal search warrants, and technically specific training to local fire, police, environmental health departments, and other interested parties upon request.
-ERD responded to 498 oil and chemical spill incidents across the state in CY19.
+ERD provides 24-hour emergency response to spill incidents, technical support to other programs within MDE, site safety and technical support to the Environmental Crimes Unit during criminal search warrants, and technically specific training to local fire, police, environmental health departments, and other interested parties upon request.
+ERD responded to 465 oil and chemical spill incidents across the state in CY20.

-Annually, ERD participates in numerous oil spill drills and exercises.
-These spill response exercises include drills with the Salisbury Mutual Assistance Group (SMAG), the U.S. Environmental Protection Agency, Regional Response Team III, and the U.S. Coast Guard.
+Annually, ERD participates in numerous oil spill drills/exercises.
+These spill response exercises include drills with the Salisbury Mutual Assistance Group (SMAG), the EPA, Regional Response Team III, and the U.S. Coast Guard.
 These drills, in association with both federal, state and local agencies, are to test and improve the response capabilities of all responders in the event of a major incident.

-ERD has, as in years past, continued to supply sorbent materials to local responders.
+ERD continues to supply sorbent materials to local responders.
 These materials allow local fire departments to mitigate smaller spills, thereby minimizing the harmful effects on nearby rivers and streams.

-The ERD fleet consists of eight primary spill response vehicles, seven of which are assigned to a responder, and the eighth serves as a reserve.
+The ERD fleet consists of seven primary spill response vehicles that are assigned as take-home vehicles to minimize after-hours response times.
 In addition, ERD operates a 2002 HME/Marion spill response truck that is equipped for responses to large-scale incidents and bulk petroleum product transfers.
-The ERD also maintains two 1982 Boston Whaler 22-foot Outrages, a 1988 Boston Whaler 25-foot Guardian, and a 25-foot Maritime Voyager spill response boat with a fully enclosed pilothouse equipped with state-of-the-art marine electronics, including radar and GPS for use in inclement weather.
+ERD also maintains two 1982 Boston Whaler 22-foot Outrages, a 1988 Boston Whaler 25-foot Guardian, and a 25-foot Maritime Voyager spill response boat with a fully enclosed pilothouse equipped with a full complement of marine electronics, including radar and GPS, for use in inclement weather.
 All four vessels are equipped with 500 feet of oil containment boom for rapid deployment.

-ERD maintains five spill trailers located at strategic locations across the state.
+ERD maintains four spill trailers located at strategic locations across the state.
 Each trailer is equipped with a minimum of 300 feet of oil containment boom, and a variety of spill containment materials and equipment.
 The trailers are accessible to both state and local responders in the event of an emergency.
 ERD also maintains six dedicated boom trailers containing between 1,000 and 2,000 feet of harbor boom each.
 Additionally, four dedicated boom trailers containing 1,000 feet of open water boom each are in service, enhancing the ERD capability to protect the Chesapeake Bay.
 Nine of these trailers are housed at the Montgomery Park office, and the tenth trailer is stored in Salisbury, serving SMAG.

 During normal business hours, ERD staffs MDE's 24-hour emergency telephone number, 866-633-4686 (866-MDE-GOTO), for reporting incidents involving hazardous materials and oil.
-Through a partnership agreement, the Maryland Emergency Management Agency Joint Operations Center receives the after-hours and weekend calls.
-During calendar year 2019, ERD logged (see Table 2 for details): 2,213 oil spill reports; 113 hazardous materials spill reports; and 585 other spill reports for a total of 2,911 spill reports.
+Through a partnership agreement, the Maryland Emergency Management Agency Joint Operations Center receives the after-hours and weekend notifications, and serves as our after hours dispatch center.
+During FY20, ERD logged (see Table 2 for details): 1,901 oil spill reports; 95 hazardous materials spill reports; and 528 reports for "other" spills (non-oil/non-hazmat) for a total of 2,524 spill reports.